gugaio/elk-nginx-docker/README.md

 # Diagram
 ![alt text](./images/diagram.png)

-# Follow I will describe a shortly explanation about each item of project:
+# Follow I will provide a shortly explanation about each component of project:

 - 1. Elastic Search
 - 2. Logstah